rastislavcore/gitprofile/README.md

   }
   ```

-- **Commit the changes:** Now commit to your **main** branch with your changes.
+- **Commit the changes:** Now commit your changes to the **main** branch.
 Wait a few minutes so that the CI/CD pipeline can publish your website to GitHub Pages.
 You can check the progress in the [Actions](https://github.com/rastislavcore/gitprofile/actions) tab.

 Your portfolio website will be live shortly.
 Any time you commit a change to the **main** branch, the website will be automatically updated.
-If you face any issue viewing the website, double-check the `base` value in the `gitprofile.config.ts` file.
+If you face any issues viewing the website, double-check the `base` value in the `gitprofile.config.ts` file.
 Also, check if **Source** is set to **GitHub Actions** in **Settings** ➜ **Pages** ➜ **Build and deployment**.

 If you wish to add a custom domain, no CNAME file is required.
 Just add it to your repo's **Settings** ➜ **Pages** ➜ **Custom domain**.

-As this is a Vite project, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
+As this is a Vite project, you can also host your website on Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [doc](https://vitejs.dev/guide/static-deploy.html) for a detailed deployment guide to other services.

 ### Setting up locally